TheR1D/py-link-server/README.md

-# py-link-server
+# PyLinkServer
-Simple URL shortener server written in Python using Flask as API server.
+Simple URL shortener server written in Python using Flask.
+Allows you to create/open generated short URLs.